John Entwistle: Solo career

-In 1971, Entwistle became the first member to release a solo album, Smash Your Head Against the Wall, which earned him a cult following in the US for fans of his brand of black humour.
+In 1971, Entwistle became the first member of the band to release a solo studio album, Smash Your Head Against the Wall, which earned him a cult following in the US for fans of his brand of black humour.
 Other solo studio albums included: Whistle Rymes (1972), Rigor Mortis Sets In (1973), Mad Dog (1975), Too Late the Hero (1981), and The Rock (1996).
 The band was preoccupied with recording The Who by Numbers during the spring of 1975 and did not do any touring for most of the year, so Entwistle spent the summer performing solo concerts.
-He also fronted the John Entwistle Band on US club tours during the 1990s, and appeared with Ringo Starr & His All-Starr Band in 1995.
+He also fronted the John Entwistle Band with band mate and business partner Steve Luongo on US club tours during the 1990s, and appeared with Ringo Starr & His All-Starr Band in 1995.
 A talented visual artist, Entwistle held regular exhibitions of his paintings, with many of them featuring the Who.
 In 1984, he became the first artist besides Arlen Roth to record an instructional video for Roth's company Hot Licks Video.